momalave/densecap4rank/README.md

 __Dense caption generation__

-The multiple captions (or dense captions) are generated using the dense captioning framework originally developed by Justin Johnson from Stanford University <a href="https://arxiv.org/" title="Dense Captioning">.
+The multiple captions (or dense captions) are generated using the dense captioning framework originally developed by Justin Johnson from Stanford University [Dense Captioning](https://www.google.com).
 The architecture uses....

 __Elasticsearch__